Article updated: November 10, 2021

 Develop a consistent publishing plan to maintain momentum and keep your advocates engaged.
 Consider your ideal post volume (how much you post) and publishing cadence (how often you post).
 Consistency isn’t only about the frequency of posting, but also the distribution of content among your topics.
 Organizing your content across four to eight well-populated topics will showcase your brand identity and provide richer analytics.
 Advocates who are only subscribed to one or two topics will still have plenty of content to choose from.

 The most successful Amplify programs publish 10 to 15 pieces of content per week for advocates to share, spaced out up to four times a day.
 If this volume seems like a stretch, start with one new post per day.
-Remember that content is the engine of your advocacy program — to encourage advocates to come back to the tool regularly, it's important to give them fresh, relevant content to share.
+To encourage advocates to come back to the tool regularly, it's important to give them fresh, relevant content to share.

 See the following table for some ideas on content types for different kinds of topics.